utkarsh914/whatsapp-stalker-chrome-extension/README.md

 # whatsapp-stalker-chrome-extension
 A google chrome  extension to track when people came online and went offline on WhatsApp
 ## Steps to Install:
-  - download this repository as zip [download](https://github.com/utkarsh914/whatsapp-stalker-chrome-extension/archive/master.zip) and extract.
+  - [download](https://github.com/utkarsh914/whatsapp-stalker-chrome-extension/archive/master.zip) this repository as zip and extract.
   - After extracting, you'll get a folder named 'whatsapp-stalker-chrome-extension.
   - open [chrome://extensions](chrome://extensions) on any chromium based browser that supports chrome extensions.
   - Make sure developer mode is turned ON.